WarrenE456/OpenGL-glfw-glad_template/README.md

 ./build.sh release
 ./run.sh release
 ```
 config.sh runs CMake and generates the make file in out/build. build.sh runs the make file and generates the executable. run.sh runs the executable.
+Run config.sh when the CMakeLists.txt changes and build.sh when the source files change.

 Source .cpp files should go in ```src/``` and header .hpp files should go in ```src/headers```.
 All dependencies go in ```external/``` and external headers can be put in ```include/```.
 All files in ```src/``` are added to the executable.